-In addition to nearly 145,000 print sources and more than 90,000 eBooks, the library maintains an extensive streaming video and music collection.
-The library also provides access to 168 print periodicals and more than 47,500 electronic journals and serves as a gateway to a wide array of scholarly databases that support research across disciplines.
+In addition to over 400,000 titles across print and digital book collections, the library maintains an extensive streaming video and music collection.
+The library also provides access to print periodicals and more than 70,000 electronic journals and serves as a gateway to a wide array of scholarly databases that support research across disciplines.
 A large collection of children’s literature and a variety of teaching-related materials are available in the Curriculum Center.

 A Digital Den with Creature Comforts

-The library is wireless and students can log onto the Web with their own devices or borrow an iPad from the Information Desk to do so.
-Library iPads can be borrowed for 2-hours or 2-weeks.
-With a College Net ID, full access to all library resources is available from on or off-campus locations.
+The library is wireless and students can log onto the Web with their own devices or borrow a device from the Information Desk to do so.
+With a Caldwell Net ID, full access to all library resources is available from on or off-campus locations.
 Printing is free in the library and there is a self-service beverage area in the main lobby where coffee, tea, lattes, and hot chocolate are available for purchase.
-During exam periods, the library sponsors free massages and beverages as well as fun contests to help students reduce stress as they study for finals.
+During exam periods, the library presents stress-reducing and community-building activities.
 The library’s website [www.caldwell.edu/library] provides current information about hours and services as well as full access to the library’s resources.